-Leroy Emmanuel started his guitar career when he signed up for a tour with the Soul legend Sam Cooke's band at the age of 14.
-Leroy has since then worked with some of the greatest entertainers in the history of modern popular music.
+Leroy Emmanuel learned to play the guitar when he was 9.
+When he was 12 he played with Sonny Boy Williamson.
+Since then has Leroy worked with some of the greatest entertainers in the history of modern popular music.

 In 1969 his band The Fabolous Counts scored a massive hit with the instrumental song Jan Jan, that was later famously covered by Grant Green.
 Although Leroy Emmanuel turns 70 today he does not lie idle.
 The upcoming album Funk is the Final Frontier with LMT connection is due to be released in may.

 Listen to Leroy Emmanuels lifestory in this Fireside Chat: http://www.rbmaradio.com/shows/leroy-emmanuel-fireside-chat